Abhigyan001/chatbot_cartloop/README.md

 ## Start Chatting!!!!

 * Open a new terminal and start another instance of the client at a different port (Eg: port 3001).
 Login with a separate name and join the existing room to chat in real time *

+## How To Use Chat App using Live Link:

+### Step 1
+Start the backend server using above instructions.

+### Step 2
+Open this live link: [Live Demo](https://cartloop-chatapp.netlify.app/)

+Open the Live Demo in separate tabs and login with a new name and join the existing room to start chatting.

 # Author